mindproof24/SC_Graph_Agent/README.md

 - an AnnData-aware analysis server built with FastMCP;
 - KEGG and customized pathway scoring with edge-level output;
 - A* path search and TF-target edge prioritization;
-- Rust/PyO3 kernels for repeated graph calculations;
+- Rust kernels for repeated graph calculations;
 - an Ollama-based interactive agent with optional researcher guidance; and
 - figure-specific benchmark, source-data and reproduction workflows.